nih-cfde/the-fair-cookbook/content/recipes/Discoverability/lincs.md

 ```

-With this, we have already satisfied a C2M2 Level 0 instance, but ideally we'll go a step further to C2M2 which has more annotations including information about Subjects and Biosamples, for more information refer to the [C2M2 Level documentation](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/#c2m2-richness-levels).
+With this, we have already satisfied a valid C2M2 instance, but ideally we'll go a step further to C2M2 which has more annotations including information about Subjects and Biosamples, for more information refer to the [C2M2 documentation](https://docs.nih-cfde.org/en/latest/c2m2/draft-C2M2_specification/).

 #### Step 3.3: Subjects & Biosamples